linhdk0712/ai-content-automation-fe/README.md

 ## 📦 Installation

+### ⚠️ Recent Updates
+**API Port Change**: The backend authentication service port has been updated from 8081 to **8082**.
+All configurations have been updated automatically.
+Ensure your backend service is running on port 8082.

 ### Prerequisites
 - Node.js 18+
 - npm or yarn
-- Backend API running on port 8080
+- Backend API running on port 8082

 ### Setup
 ```bash